2003 invasion of Iraq: Special operations forces

 CIA Special Activities Division (SAD) and MI6 (E Squadron) paramilitary teams entered Iraq in July 2002 before the 2003 invasion.
-Once on the ground they prepared for the subsequent arrival of US and British military forces.
+Once on the ground they prepared for the subsequent arrival of American and British military forces.
 SAD teams then combined with U.S. Army Special Forces to organize the Kurdish Peshmerga.
 This joint team combined to defeat Ansar al-Islam, an ally of Al Qaeda, in a battle in the northeast corner of Iraq.
 A chemical weapons facility at Sargat was also captured.
 Sargat was the only facility of its type discovered in the Iraq war.
 The U.S. side was carried out by Paramilitary Officers from SAD and the Army's 10th Special Forces Group.

 SAD teams also conducted high-risk special reconnaissance missions behind Iraqi lines to identify senior leadership targets.
 These missions led to the initial strikes against Saddam Hussein and his key generals.
 Although the initial strikes against Saddam were unsuccessful in killing the dictator or his generals, they were successful in effectively ending the ability to command and control Iraqi forces.
 Other strikes against key generals were successful and significantly degraded the command's ability to react to and maneuver against the U.S.-led invasion force coming from the south.

 SAD operations officers were also successful in convincing key Iraqi army officers to surrender their units once the fighting started or not to oppose the invasion force.
 NATO member Turkey refused to allow its territory to be used for the invasion.
 As a result, the SAD/SOG and U.S. Army Special Forces joint teams and the Kurdish Peshmerga constituted the entire northern force against government forces during the invasion.
 Their efforts kept the 5th Corps of the Iraqi army in place to defend against the Kurds rather than moving to contest the coalition force in the south.
 Four of these CIA officers were awarded the Intelligence Star for their actions.

 MI6 conducted Operation Mass Appeal which was a campaign to plant stories about Iraq's WMDs in the media and boost support for the invasion.
 MI6 also went on to bribe many of Saddam's closest allies to turn over information and intelligence.

-According to General Tommy Franks, April Fool, an American officer working undercover as a diplomat, was approached by an Iraqi intelligence agent.
+According to Tommy Franks, "April Fool", an American officer working undercover as a diplomat, was approached by an Iraqi intelligence agent.
 April Fool then sold the Iraqi false "top secret" invasion plans provided by Franks' team.
 This deception misled the Iraqi military into deploying major forces in northern and western Iraq in anticipation of attacks by way of Turkey or Jordan, which never took place.
-This greatly reduced the defensive capacity in the rest of Iraq and facilitated the actual attacks via Kuwait and the Persian Gulf in the southeast.
+This greatly reduced the defensive capacity in the rest of Iraq, and facilitated the actual attacks via Kuwait and the Persian Gulf in the southeast.